openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

-If a type reference refers to the type by a type alias (see :ref:`Type Alias Declaration`), then the type alias is replaced (potentially recursively) for the non-aliased type in all cases when dealing with types in this document.
+If a type reference refers to the type by a type alias (see :ref:`Type Alias Declaration`), then the type alias is replaced (potentially recursively) for a non-aliased type in all cases when dealing with types in this document.

 .. code-block:: typescript